Jane Clarke (scientist)

 Jane Clarke (née Morgan; born 1950) is a British biochemist and academic.
-Since October 2017, she has served as President of Wolfson College, Cambridge.
+She served as President of Wolfson College, Cambridge from October 2017 to June 2024.
 She is also Professor of Molecular Biophysics, a Wellcome Trust Senior Research Fellow in the Department of Chemistry at the University of Cambridge.
 She was previously a Fellow of Trinity Hall, Cambridge.
 In 2023, she was elected to the National Academy of Sciences.

 Early life and education

 Clarke was born Jane Morgan in London on 10 September 1950.
 She was educated at the University of York where she graduated with a first-class honours degree in biochemistry in 1972.
 She went on to study for a Postgraduate Certificate in Education (PGCE) at the University of Cambridge in 1973.
 Clarke was a science teacher in several secondary schools, and a Head of Science at Northumberland Park School, Tottenham, from 1973 to 1986.

 Clarke married Christopher Clarke in 1973 with whom she would go on to have one son and one daughter.
 He obtained a job in the United States and the family moved there.
 Since Clarke was unable to work as a teacher, through not having appropriate qualifications she decided to update her scientific knowledge through a Master of Science degree in applied biology, awarded in 1990 from the Georgia Institute of Technology.
 This experience made her decide to seek a career in research related to proteins.
 She was subsequently awarded a Doctor of Philosophy degree in 1993 for investigations of Bacterial Ribonuclease (Barnase) from the University of Cambridge supervised by Alan Fersht.